SpeedFreak259/GildedRose/Refactor Notes.md

 Assumptions
 ------------------------------------
+- Inconsistency between specification and implementation, Brie increases in quality at 2 points per day once the SellIn drops below zero.
+Assumed to be a problem with the specification.
 - Assume items are never automatically removed from stock even when Quality or SellIn reaches zero.
 - Performance : No requirement for application to complete in a specific time limit.
 - "he doesn't believe in shared code ownership" Is not a sufficient argument to consider for good application design.
+- SellIn values continues to decrement beyond zero.

 Code Review